andrewouko/covid-tracker/README.md

 ### 1. Get the required API Keys
 #### a.
 Google MAPS
-Follow the guide on `https://developers.google.com/maps/documentation/maps-static/get-api-key` to get your Google MAPS API Key
+Follow the guide on `https://developers.google.com/maps/documentation/maps-static/get-api-key` to get your Google MAPS API Key. <b> The application is designed to work even if this key is missing.
+The constraint is that the map shown will be a low resolution map without much interactivity; it will also have a watermark labelled 'For Development Purposes Only'.</b>

 #### a.
 MapQuest GeoCodingAPI
 Setup a free account on `https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register`.
-After that, get the API key on `https://developer.mapquest.com/user/me/profile` after signing in.
+After that, get the API key on `https://developer.mapquest.com/user/me/profile` after signing in. <b>A sample working key is included in the application for demo purposes.</b>

 ### 2. Install dependencies using npm